 If a student has three or more final exams on the same day, faculty should make a reasonable effort to schedule an alternative final exam for that student during the finals week.
 It is the student’s responsibility to notify an instructor to request to reschedule a final exam by the end of the seventh week of instruction.

 Graduate Courses Taken by Undergraduates for Graduate Credit

 Cal Poly undergraduates who have achieved senior standing may take courses in the 400 or 500 series for possible graduate credit while still undergraduates.
-If they subsequently enter a Cal Poly master’s or credential program, they may petition to have such course credit applied toward their master’s degree or credential program, if the units were not used in any way for the baccalaureate degree.
-A Graduate Petition for Special Consideration is the means of petitioning for this allowance.
+If they subsequently enter a Cal Poly master’s or credential program, they may petition to have up to 12 units of such course credit applied toward their master’s degree or credential program, if the units were not used in any way for the baccalaureate degree.
+Such courses should be noted in the appropriate section of the Formal Study Plan.

 Undergraduate students are assigned a classification level according to the number of quarter units earned:

 Senior.........................
 135 or more units

 For the purposes of this calculation, earned units include transfer and Advanced Placement credit, in addition to Cal Poly units.
 Note that Student Standing can differ from Academic Progress levels; the Academic Progress calculation takes into account only degree-applicable units, whereas Student Standing includes all earned units, whether they apply to the degree or not.